gokemon/daycare_review/my_docs/4~heroku-deployment.md

 Ideally, you should serve all of your assets using S3.
 Heroku explains:

 "AWS Simple Storage Service, e.g. S3, is a 'highly durable and available store' and can be used to reliably store application content such as media files, static assets and user uploads.
 It allows you to offload your entire storage infrastructure and offers better scalability, reliability, and speed than just storing files on the filesystem.
-AWS S3, or similar storage services, are important when architecting applications for scale and are a perfect complement to Heroku’s ephemeral filesystem."
+AWS S3, or similar storage services, are important when architecting applications for scale and are a perfect complement to Herokuâ€™s ephemeral filesystem."

 Don't worry about this just yet but know that pictures and media files take up a lot of space and we can't store them in our database - that's where s3 comes in.